Member of the European Parliament: Length of service

 The European Parliament has a high turnover of members compared to some national parliaments.
-For instance, after the 2004 elections, the majority of elected members had not been members in the prior parliamentary session, though that could largely be put down to the recent enlargement.
-Hans-Gert Pöttering served the longest continuous term from the first elections in 1979 until 2014.
+After every recent election, just over half of elected members had not been members in the previous parliament.
+Elmar Brok served the longest continuous term from the first elections in 1979 until 2019 (40 years).

 MEPs within the Parliament

-MEPs are organised into seven different cross-nationality political groups, except the 37 non-attached members known as Non-Inscrits.
-The two largest groups are the European People's Party (EPP) and the Socialists & Democrats (S&D).
-These two groups have dominated the Parliament for much of its life, continuously holding between 40 and 70 per cent of the seats together.
+MEPs organise themselves into cross-national political groups, except for a few non-attached members known as Non-Inscrits who choose not to join a Group (or no Group wants them).
+The two largest groups are the European People's Party Group (EPP Group) and the Socialists & Democrats (S&D).
+These two groups have dominated the Parliament for much of its life, continuously holding between 40 and 70 percent of the seats together.
 No single group has ever held a majority in Parliament.
-As a result of being broad alliances of national parties, European groups parties are very decentralised and hence have more in common with parties in federal states like Germany or the United States than unitary states like the majority of the EU states.
+As a result of being broad alliances of national parties, European groups parties are decentralised and hence have more in common with parties in federal states like Germany or the United States than unitary states like the majority of the EU states.
 Although, the European groups, between 2004 and 2009, were actually more cohesive than their US counterparts.

 Aside from working through their groups, individual members are also guaranteed a number of individual powers and rights within the Parliament: